treep78/ember-resources/README.md

  use an Item resource on the front-end.
 Then, make it available in the `items` Route.

-Wow!
-We've really come a long way with Ember so far.
-We've learned all about the different parts of an Ember application: Templates, `Ember.View`, `Ember.Route`, `Ember.Router`, `Ember.Component`, `ember-data`, `DS.Model`...
+## Ember CRUD - Data Down, Actions Up (DDAU)

-Now it's finally time to tie all of this together through one of the core functionalities of most applications, CRUD.
+Now that we have models loaded in our Routes, it's finally time to tie all of this together.

-Before talking about CRUD, though, we should start by talking about 'actions'.
+Before talking about CRUD, though, we should start by talking about something you touched on in the material on Components: 'actions'.
 'Actions' are a special class of trigger-able events that are handled by the `Ember.ActionHandler` Ember Class.
-Like normal events, actions will 'bubble' - move from the leaf (i.e. Template) to the root (i.e. the 'application' Route), until they are met by a matching handler.
+Like normal events, actions 'bubble up', moving from the leaf (i.e. Template) to the root (i.e. the 'application' Route) until they are met by a matching handler.

-In Ember 1, actions were used inside the Controller to control Model CRUD.
+In Ember 1, action handlers inside the Controller were used to perform CRUD on the model.
-This made sense, since the Controller was responsible for managing all of the business data in our application; an action could be triggered in the Template, bubble up through the View, and reach a Controller, where it would cause the controller to manipulate Model data.
+This made sense, since the Controller was responsible for managing all of the business data in our application, and since it mirrored how responsibilities were broken out in Rails.
+An action could be triggered in a Template and bubble up to a Controller, where it would cause that Controller to manipulate the given Model.

-However, with the growing role of Components in Ember 2, a lot of the functionality of Controllers has been made redundant, and the current plan for Ember 2 calls for Controllers to be phased out completely; as a result, we need another place to put action handlers for performing Model CRUD.
+However, with the shift towards Components in Ember 2, a lot of the functionality of Controllers has been made redundant and moved into other entities within the app.
-Fortunately, Components and Routes both incorporate `Ember.ActionHandler`, so we can instead set our action handlers inside either of those objects.
+In this case, Components and Routes both incorporate `Ember.ActionHandler`, so we can instead set our action handlers there.

-For simplicity's sake, we're going to put all handlers related to Model CRUD into the Route; any other handlers can be placed in either place.
+For simplicity's sake, we'll put all handlers related to Model CRUD into the Route; any other action handlers can be placed in either place.

 Defining Action handlers in a Route is very easy.
 Simply open up the `route.js` file and make the following addition: